Priest in Charge

 The Reverend Roxanne Addley

-The Revd Roxanne Addley was ordained a priest at St Paul's Cathedral Melbourne in November 2018.
+The Revd Roxanne Addley was licenced to the parish in June 2021.
+She was ordained a priest at St Paul's Cathedral Melbourne in November 2018.
 Since February 2018, she served as Assistant Curate at Christ Church South Yarra where she was involved in all aspects of ministry within the parish and also at Christ Church Grammar School which is co-located on the South Yarra site.
-Prior to ordination, Roxanne served in a placement at
+Prior to ordination, Roxanne served in a placement at St Paul’s Canterbury and was also an active member of St James Ivanhoe for ten years.

 Roxanne completed her Masters of Arts (Theology) from the University of Divinity in 2016 after studying part-time at Trinity Theological College for 8 years.
 During this time, Roxanne worked in human resource roles within the social services sector including Baptcare and Lentara Uniting Care, while also discerning her calling to ordained ministry.